 - They occur in low concentrations in the body, allowing them to blend in with other microbes.

-This is true even with borrelia: People suffering from chronic Lyme disease typically don’t become chronically ill immediately after a tick bite.
-Onset of illness can happen months or even years later — it is typically surrounded by a perfect storm of stress factors that come together to disrupt immune system functions.
+This is true even with Borrelia: People suffering from chronic Lyme disease typically don’t become chronically ill immediately after a tick bite.
+Onset of illness can happen months or even years later — it’s usually surrounded by a perfect storm of cellular stress factors that come together to disrupt immune system functions.

 I’ve often related it to a pot boiling over on the stove.
-If immune system functions are healthy, microbes can be present in tissues, but suppressed and not causing symptoms — the equivalent of a pot of water on the stove being kept at a low simmer.
+If immune system functions are healthy, microbes can be present in tissues, but they remain suppressed and don’t cause symptoms — the equivalent of a pot of water on the stove being kept at a low simmer.
 But if immune system functions become disrupted, the pot of water starts to boil.

 No matter what the initiating cause, however, when the pot reaches a full boil, it’s no longer an infection with one microbe or even a few microbes.
 Instead, it’s a disruption of the entire microbiome.

-Chronic Immune Dysfunction also allows opportunistic pathogens to flourish in the gut and elsewhere in the body.
+CID also allows opportunistic pathogens to flourish in the gut and elsewhere in the body.
 The inflammation they generate compromises the gut barrier, allowing microbes along with foreign proteins from food to pass into the bloodstream.
-This heightens systemic inflammation and can compromise the blood brain barrier, allowing microbes to pass into the brain and nervous system.
+This heightens systemic inflammation and can weaken the blood-brain barrier, allowing microbes to pass into the brain and nervous system.

 Making Connections to Clarify Diagnosis

 Chronic Lyme disease shares many symptoms with other chronic illnesses.
-This is especially true of Lyme neuroborreliosis and chronic neuroinflammatory illnesses such as multiple sclerosis, Alzheimer’s disease, amyotrophic lateral sclerosis (ALS), Parkinson’s disease, and traumatic brain injury.
+This is especially true of LNB and chronic neuroinflammatory illnesses such as multiple sclerosis, Alzheimer’s disease, amyotrophic lateral sclerosis (ALS), Parkinson’s disease, and traumatic brain injury (TBI).

 Not surprisingly, new sophisticated methods of microbial detection are showing potential links between these neuroinflammatory illnesses and many of the microbes associated with chronic Lyme disease.

-The connections go well beyond Lyme disease microbes.
-Two recent studies are shedding new light on how closely disruptions in the microbiome are linked to neuroinflammation.
+But the connections go well beyond Lyme disease microbes.
+Two studies shed some light on how closely disruptions in the microbiome are linked to neuroinflammation.
 One, published in Frontiers of Aging Neuroscience, evaluated the presence of microbes in the autopsied brains of deceased Alzheimer’s patients.
 The other, published in Scientific Reports, evaluated the presence of microbes in the autopsied brains of people who had died of multiple sclerosis.

 Both studies used a new type of microbial testing called 16S ribosomal RNA gene sequencing, which enabled scientists to separate human cells from microbial ones, and positively identify microbes.
 They found that not only were microbes present in diseased brains in both studies, but the magnitude of their presence was astounding: The entire microbiome, with a full spectrum of microbes from the gut, mouth, and skin, were represented.

 I believe these studies are landmark, because they illustrate the close ties between disruption of the microbiome and chronic neuroinflammatory illnesses.
-Considered in this light, they also highlight the potential connection between Lyme neuroborreliosis and other neuroinflammatory diseases.
-This would suggest that Chronic Immune Dysfunction is central to the equation, allowing opportunistic pathogens of many varieties (not just those from ticks) to flourish, cause system inflammation, and create a vicious cycle of unending misery.
+Considered in this light, they also highlight the potential connection between LNB and other neuroinflammatory diseases.
+This would suggest that CID is central to the equation, allowing opportunistic pathogens of many varieties (not just those from ticks) to flourish, cause system inflammation, and create a vicious cycle of unending misery.

 So what does restore well-being?
-Therapy that comprehensively addresses chronic immune dysfunction and widespread disruption of the microbiome.
+Therapy that comprehensively addresses CID and widespread disruption of the microbiome.

 How to Recover from Neurological Lyme

 When you’re suffering from debilitating symptoms of neurological Lyme, it’s tempting to seek out medications that promise fast relief.
-Unfortunately, the place for drug therapy in chronic neuroinflammatory illnesses is limited.
-In fact, because neuroinflammation is so complex, targeted synthetic drug therapy often disrupts the healing process.
+But the place for drug therapy in chronic, neuroinflammatory illnesses isn’t clear-cut.
+In fact, because neuroinflammation is so complex, targeted synthetic drug therapy may hinder the healing process.

 Many medications suppress or disrupt immune system functions and inhibit deep sleep, which is absolutely essential for recovery.
-Anti-inflammatory drugs, including steroids and nonsteroidal anti-inflammatory agents like ibuprofen and naproxen, disrupt immune functions and inhibit healing.
+Anti-inflammatory drugs, including steroids and nonsteroidal anti-inflammatory agents like ibuprofen and naproxen, are examples of medications with the capacity to dampen the immune system and impede healing.

-These drugs have also been shown to inhibit clearance of beta amyloid, a proteinaceous substance associated with neuroinflammatory disorders that is the hallmark identifying factor of Alzheimer’s disease.
-Though short-term use of antibiotic therapy has shown limited benefit in some cases of dementia and MS, tolerance to therapy and relapse are inevitable with long term use of synthetic antibiotics.
+These drugs have also been shown to impede clearance of beta amyloid, a proteinaceous substance associated with neuroinflammatory disorders that is the hallmark identifying factor of Alzheimer’s disease.
+Though short-term use of antibiotic therapy has shown benefit in some cases of dementia and MS, tolerance to therapy and relapse are likely with long-term use of synthetic antibiotics.

-Instead, to overcome Lyme neuroborreliosis, you must approach it like you would another neuroinflammatory condition.
+Instead, to overcome LNB, you must approach it like you would another neuroinflammatory condition.
 The key components of recovery from any type of neuroinflammatory condition include:

-- Reducing both systemic and nervous system inflammation
+- Quelling both systemic and nervous system inflammation

 - Promoting optimal blood flow and vascular function